The Legendary Lake Lagarfljót

 Lagarfljót (2)

 Tucked into the east coast of Iceland, Lagarfljót Lake is a 112m deep lake that is home to an eerie underwater creature.
-If you are planning a trip around Iceland's ring road, make sure you stop and dive into the folklore that surrounds this lake.
+If you are planning a trip around Iceland's Ring Road, make sure you stop and dive into the folklore that surrounds this lake.

 About Lake Lagarfljót